pierlauro/H5PyVOL/README.md

 - Python3
 - NumPy

 In alternative, in the [docker folder](https://github.com/pierlauro/PyVOL/blob/master/docker) it is possible to build a container for testing purposes (shipped with HDF5, MPI, Python3 and NumPy).
+All the project's docker images - including one client image for each supported object store - can be built by executing the script [docker-build.sh](https://github.com/pierlauro/PyVOL/blob/master/docker-build.sh).

 In both cases (local or containerized environment), the CPyVol module needs to be installed by following the instructions in the [python folder](https://github.com/pierlauro/PyVOL/blob/master/src/python).